Combat Action Ribbon: Navy CAR

 Blanket lists of units and operations whose members or participants are deemed to be "in-combat", and thus potentially eligible, can be found in OPNAVNOTE 1650 (for specific units and ships) and in chapter 2, appendix E, of recent SECNAVINSTs (for specific operations and ships) though, "Neither service in a combat area nor being awarded the Purple Heart Medal automatically makes a service member eligible", and specific sailors and marines may receive the ribbon in recognition of individual actions or various minor operations.

 In 2017, sailors from USS Nitze, USS Mason, USS Ponce, and USS San Antonio were awarded the Combat Action Ribbon after their ships were fired upon by rebels off the coast of Yemen in 2016, one of the few instances in the 21st century when U.S. Navy sailors aboard a commissioned warship were awarded the ribbon for combat occurring at sea.
 In 2005, the crew of the USS Kearsarge were awarded the CAR as well.

+In 2024, sailors from the destroyers USS Carney, USS Mason, USS Gravely, USS Laboon, USS Thomas Hudner, USS Cole, Cruiser USS Philippine Sea, Carrier USS Dwight D. Eisenhower, amphibious assault ship USS Bataan (LHD-5), and dock landing ship USS Carter Hall were awarded the Combat Action Ribbon after their ships were fired upon by Houthi rebels during the 2024 missile strikes in Yemen and shooting down drones in the Red Sea for the time period of October 2023 to April 2024.

+While transiting the Red Sea from September 25–27, 2024 USS Indianapolis (LCS-17), USS Spruance (DDG-111), and USS Stockdale (DDG-106) successfully detected and engaged 23 ballistic and anti-ship cruise missiles and one way attack drones fired from Houthi rebels in Yemen.
+Indianapolis became the first Littoral combat ship in history to engage in combat.